datmedevil17/Kernel-Mantle/README.md

 Before you begin, ensure you have the following installed:
 - Node.js (v18 or higher)
 - Rust and Cargo
-- Morph-compatible local/test node or provider
+- Mantle-compatible local/test node or provider
 - Docker (optional)

 ### Installation